-Our weekend teacher training schedule is designed for those who live and work on Maui.
+Our weekend teacher training schedule is designed for those who live and work on Maui or neighboring islands.
 We will keep the group small and intimate to allow for personal attention and mentoring for your personal and professional development.
 You will be part of a cohort that will work together and support each other on their Yoga training journey, building friendship, connection and community.

-Great for massage therapists and other wellness professionals who want to expand their offerings, as well as any practitioner who is ready to go to the next level in their practice and are inspired to share their love of Yoga to inspire and serve others.
-There are more opportunities to share Yoga than ever!
+Our weekend program is great for anyone who wants to expand their wellness offerings, as well as any practitioner who is ready to go to the next level in their practice and are inspired to share their love of yoga to inspire and serve others.
+There are more opportunities to share yoga than ever!

 What makes our training unique?

 - Our lineage and experience – we are Maui’s most established yoga and dance studio for 25 years

 - Our program is rich with the experience of the world’s best senior teachers who have directly studied with the yoga masters and the origin of yoga